 The two most popular blogging systems on the internet are WordPress vs Blogger.
 However, they both make it simple to start a blog.
-They work in quite different ways, and each has its own set of benefits and drawbacks.
+However, they work in quite different ways, and each has its own set of benefits and drawbacks.

 Comparing Blogger with WordPress will be the focus of this article.
 First, we’ll go through the main distinctions.
 After that, our objective is to assist you in selecting which platform is the best fit for your requirements.